 What Depression Is

-Depression is classified as a mood disorder that may be described as feelings of loss, anger or sadness that interfere with one’s everyday activates.
+Depression is classified as a mood disorder that may be described as feelings of loss, anger or sadness that interfere with one’s everyday activities.
 An estimated 1 in 15 adults (6.7%) experience depression in a given year.

 On average, depression first appears during the late teens to mid-20s, although it can occur at any time.
 It has been shown that one-third of women will experience a major depressive episode at least once in their lifetime.
-There is also a high degree of heritability (approx. 40%) when immediate relatives such as parents or siblings have depression.
+There is also a high degree of heritability (approximately 40%) when immediate relatives such as parents or siblings have depression.

 Signs and symptoms

 Depression can appear in many different forms and usually depends on each individual person.
 They can vary in how often they appear, the severity of the symptoms, as well as how long these feelings last for.
 If you have experienced some of the following signs and symptoms nearly everyday for at least 2 weeks, you may be living with depression: